 Banjo hardware and parts can be specialized or rather commonplace.
 When it comes to vintage and hand crafted banjos there is a good deal of variety.
 Most modern banjo hardware cannot be found in the hardware store and so must be ordered.
-Become familiar with the hardware before you begin building a banjo.
+Become familiar with the hardware you plan to use before you begin building a banjo.
 Find out the dimensions of the parts that will be fit directly to the wood of the banjo, such as, the tuning machines, the shoe bolts, and the neck brace.
 Knowing the dimensions of your hardware will help you make the wooden parts correctly.
 Purchasing some banjo hardware is a sure way to learn exact dimensions.
-Following is a detailed list of the usual hardware that is currently widely available through catalog and online suppliers.
+Following is a list of standard hardware that is currently widely available through online suppliers.

 Banjo Hardware | Tuning Machines